sharkattack51/Pythonista/README.md

 Pythonista
 ==========

-script for Pythonista on iOS.
+Script for Pythonista - iOS.